-If any indication of impairment exists, the carrying amounts of the applicable assets of the Consolidated Entity, other than investment property, inventories, construction contracts and deferred tax assets are reviewed and the asset's recoverable amount is estimated.
+If any indication of impairment exists, the carrying amounts of the applicable assets of the Consolidated Entity, other than investment property, are reviewed and the asset's recoverable amount is estimated.

 For determining impairment of goodwill and intangible assets that have an indefinite useful life and intangible assets that are not yet available for use, the recoverable amount is reviewed annually.